This Pastelón de Espaguetis (Spaghetti Casserole) is a whole meal in itself and a very delicious one. It is also the perfect potluck dish.

-Though not the most common casserole, this is an old family tradition of mine.
-This delicious dish can be served as a side dish to your favorite grilled fish or meat, and it is perfect for potlucks.
+Though not the most common Dominican casserole, this is an old family tradition of mine.
+This tasty dish can be served as a side dish to your favorite grilled fish or meat, and it is also perfect as a potluck dish.

 The only change I have made to the family recipe is the addition of basil, one of my favorite herbs and that complements this dish very well.

 - 1/2 lb [0.23 kg] of spaghetti or short pasta of your choice

 - 2 teaspoons of salt (or more, to taste), divided

 - 12 very ripe tomatoes , peeled and diced

 - 1 pinch of oregano

 - 3 tablespoons of basil finely chopped